Description

 Production Area

-The production area of Salva Cremasco PDO is within the entire administrative territory of the provinces of Bergamo, Brescia, Cremona, Lecco, Lodi and Milan, in the Lombardy region.
+The production area of Salva Cremasco PDO is within the entire territory of the provinces of Bergamo, Brescia, Cremona, Lecco, Lodi and Milan, in the Lombardy region.

 Production Method